EliverLara/terminator-themes/readme.md

 # Usage:

-- Just copy and paste the lines below your favorite theme on your terminator config file (~/.config/terminator/config) in the profiles section.
+- Just download your favorite theme and paste it on your terminator config file (~/.config/terminator/config) in the profiles section.
 - Restart terminator and choose the profile.

 ![conf](https://raw.githubusercontent.com/EliverLara/terminator-themes/master/images/conf.png)
-If the above directory does not exist create it by doing the following:
+If the terminator config directory does not exist create it by doing the following:

 ```bash
 $ mkdir -p ~/.config/terminator/